johnwcowan/r7rs-work/ExceptionHandlingCowan.md

 argument, a condition which represents the situation.
-The handler function will execute in the dynamic environment of the call to `signal`, except that the current condition handler becomes the ''enclosing handler'', which is the handler that was current at the point that the current handler function was established as the active handler.
+The handler function will execute in the dynamic environment of the call to `signal`, except that the current condition handler becomes the *enclosing handler*, which is the handler that was current at the point that the current handler function was established as the active handler.
 This means that a handler is not expected to handle conditions signaled within its dynamic extent.